baites/baites.github.io/_posts/2017-12-25-xmas-blog-andrew-ng-missing-notes-on-back-propagation.md

 or in words, the derivative of the composition of two function can be written as the sum the derivatives of the individual functions that make the composition.

 We now derived the expression for two very important auxiliaries gradients.
-The first one is the gradient of the loss function as a function of activation node activation:
+The first one is the gradient of the loss function as a function of node activation:

 <p>%%
 \begin{aligned}